 There is a lot of debate on the increase in the minimum wage.
-Retail and fast food industry workers are continuously pushing for an increase in minimum wage, and many suggest that the price should be raised to at least $15 per hour.
+Retail and fast food industry workers are continuously pushing for an increase in the minimum wage, and many suggest that the price should rise to at least $15 per hour.
 Since 2009 the current federal minimum wage is just $7.25/hour.
-There are other states that don’t agree with the $7.25 per hour wage; they insist the minimum hourly wage should be greater than that.
-Recently, the state of Florida minimum wage increased.
+Other states don’t agree with the $7.25 per hour wage; they insist the minimum hourly wage should be higher than that.
+Recently, the state of Florida’s minimum wage increased.
 The increase brings minimum wage in the state from $8.25 to $8.46 per hour.
 Florida’s minimum wage is $1.21 higher than the Federal minimum wage for 2019, which is still at $7.25 per hour.

-With that having been said a lot of states have a minimum wage that is higher than the one set by the federal government, yet most Americans want the minimum wage standard to be increased to at least $15 per hour.
+With that being said, some states have a minimum wage that is higher than the one set by the federal government.
+Most Americans want the minimum wage standard to be increased to at least $15 per hour.
 About 52% of the population favors an increase in the minimum wage.

 Here Are Some Facts About Minimum Wage:

 * Most minimum wage jobs are done by young people.

 * Increasing the minimum wage doesn’t add much value.
-According to the Pew Research Center, the minimum federal wage that was raised in 2009 has lost its purchasing values by 9.6% due to inflation.
+According to the Pew Research Center, the federal minimum wage was raised in 2009 has lost its purchasing values by 9.6% due to inflation.

 * Not all states set $7.25 as the minimum wage.
 Florida’s minimum wage is $8.46 as of January 2019.

 About 29 states have set their minimum wage to be higher than that of the federal standard.
 In D.C, for instance, it’s about $11 per hour.
 These states have set their minimum wage based on the living standard in the state.
-Seattle will increase the minimum wage to $15 by 2021, in San Francisco, it has already been increased to $15 this year and Chicago will increase the minimum wage to $13 by July 2019.
+Seattle will increase the minimum wage to $15 by 2021, in San Francisco, it has been increased to $15 this year, and Chicago will increase the minimum wage to $13 by July 2019.

 Industry With The Lowest Minimum Wage